CalMemer32/keychron-k8-signalrgb/README.md

 **Notes:**
 - This guide worked for my exact keyboard spec below and might work on yours too if its similar.
-- The keyboard will only work wired, bluetooth is not supported while using this firmware.
+- The keyboard will only work wired, Bluetooth is not supported while using this firmware.

 **BRICKING RISK IS LOW BUT NEVER ZERO!
 PROCEED AT YOUR OWN RISK**
 <br>